 Light & Temperature

-Just like many other different types of succulents and cacti, Lobivia Kermesina loves strong light during its growing stage.
+Like many other types of succulents and cacti, Lobivia Kermesina loves strong light during its growing stage.

 It’s best to place the plant outdoors but gradually introduce it to direct sunlight to avoid scorching.